cordesmich/raspberry_timelapse/README.md

 # raspberry_timelapse

-A shell script for the raspberry camera.
++A shell script for the raspberry camera.
-The script "kamera_bau.sh" has a ftp upload.
++The script "kamera_bau.sh" has a ftp upload.